Riot Games unveils plans for League of Legends universe in 2021

-Riot Games has unveiled its plans for more game updates and esports events in the League of Legends universe for 2021.
+Riot Games has unveiled its plans for more updates and esports events in the League of Legends universe for 2021.

 A short time ago, that would have meant plans for only its League of Legends game.
 But now Riot Games has multiple games in the market, all based on the same universe as League of Legends.
 Those include Teamfight Tactics, League of Legends: Wild Rift, and Legends of Runeterra.